rocicorp/replicache-sample-chat-cosmosdb/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a very simple chat application built on:

+* Replicache
+* Next.js
+* CosmosDB